When disaster strikes, here are some resources to help:

 FEMA.gov – Federal resources and critical information on large-scale emergencies.
 Find help related to emergency phone numbers, key safety tips, applying for assistance and other resources.

-Medicare.gov – Information on getting care, drugs, or medical supplies during an emergency or disaster for those insured by Medicare.
+Medicare.gov – Information on getting care, drugs, medical equipment or supplies during an emergency or disaster for those insured by Medicare.

 Ready.gov – Ready is a national public service campaign designed to educate and empower Americans to prepare for, respond to and mitigate emergencies, including natural and man-made disasters.